Background

 • More control over the stereo processing of Flanger and Echo.

-• The Reverb is now based on a new algorithm with a high quality and smooth transitions between different Sizes.
+• The Reverb is based on a vastly improved algorithm.
+Smooth transitions between different Sizes.

 Spark Spark